sampreet-chawla/GA-unit4-ruby-intro-to-ruby/ARRAYS_HASH.md

 ## Creating a Ruby Array

-As with JavaScript, Ruby Arrays can be created using literals (technically, a constructor method on class Array) and with a constructor.
+As with JavaScript, Ruby Arrays can be created using literals (technically, a constructor method on class Array)

 ### Demo